philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 ![Screenshot of the Quality View where everyone's draft has been merged, and the module boxes have been resized according to the size of their code]({{site.url}}/imgs/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence/quality-view-with-sized-boxes.jpeg)

 You now have an agreement on the high-level design.
-So, do another round of 1-2-4-all to resize the boxes according to the size of the modules.
+So, **do another round of 1-2-4-all to resize the boxes according to the size of the modules**.
 This step is faster than the previous one, so shorten the timings for the 1-2-4-all steps.

 In remote, it's easy to clone the model from the previous step so that everyone can have their own.